Introduction to Thermal Metal Spraying

 Applicator Testing

-Most thermal spray coating specifications include applicator testing to ensure the equipment is set up correctly and the applicator has been trained correctly.
+Most thermal spray coating specifications include applicator testing to ensure the equipment is set up correctly and the applicator has received proper training.

 There are usually pass/fail criteria for the bend test.

-Always refer to the appropriate standard such as ASTM, ISO or contract specific procedure.
+Always refer to the relevant standard, such as ASTM or ISO, or a contract-specific procedure.

 Training of Operative